justinethier/cyclone/docs/Writing-the-Cyclone-Scheme-Compiler-Revision-1.md

 Baker's technique uses a copying collector for both the minor and major generations of collection.
 One of the drawbacks of using a copying collector for major GC is that it relocates all the live objects during collection.
 This is problematic for supporting native threads because an object can be relocated at any time, invalidating any references to the object.
 To prevent this either all threads must be stopped while major GC is running or a read barrier must be used each time an object is accessed.
 Both options add a potentially significant overhead so instead Cyclone uses another type of collector for the second generation.

 To that end, Cyclone supports uses a tri-color tracing collector based on the Doligez-Leroy-Gonthier (DLG) algorithm for major collections.
 The DLG algorithm was selected in part because many state-of-the-art collectors are built on top of DLG such as Chicken, Clover, and Schism.
-So this may allow for enhancements down the road.
+So this may allow for further enhancements down the road.

 Under Cyclone's runtime each thread contains its own stack that is used for private thread allocations.
 Thread stacks are managed independently using Cheney on the MTA.
 Each object that survives one of these minor collections is copied from the stack to a newly-allocated slot on the heap.